ARSAlperen/Crash-Course-in-Python/Object_Oriented_Programming.md

        name=""
        surname=""

        def intro(self):
           "Outputs a message including the name of the person."""
           "Dockstring is the line above "
           print("Hi, I'm {} {}.".format(self.name,self.surname)

+ The dockstrings will appear when help(Person) typed.